tpiano91/CF_6_ATP/README.md

 ## Data Cleaning and Preparation

-##### Only the "matches" dataframe was used for this project.
+###### Only the "matches" dataframe was used for this project.
 The following steps were performed and can be viewed in Notebook 1a.
 "ATP Initial Exploration Part 1" and Notebook 1b.
 "ATP Initial Exploration Part 2"

-###### Step 1.
+##### Step 1.
 Renamed variables (See Section 3A in Notebok 1a.)
-###### Step 2.
+##### Step 2.
 Derived new variables - calculated the three serve statistics for this project for the winner and loser of each match (two of the three serve statistics - See Section 3B in Notebook 1a)
-###### Step 3.
+##### Step 3.
 Remove all data for matches played before the year 2000 (See Section 3C in Notebook 1a.)
-###### Step 4.
-Create subsets of dataframe, separating matches played by court surface (grass, hard and clay courts)
+##### Step 4.
+Create subsets of dataframe, separating matches played by court surface (grass, hard and clay courts - See Notebook 1b)

 ## Analysis and Insights

-#### Using logistic regression,
+##### Using logistic regression,

 ## Link to Final Presentation on Tableau Public: